Aircraft carrier: World War II

 The aircraft carrier dramatically changed naval warfare in World War II, because air power was becoming a significant factor in warfare.
 The advent of aircraft as focal weapons was driven by the superior range, flexibility, and effectiveness of carrier-launched aircraft.
 They had greater range and precision than naval guns, making them highly effective.
 The versatility of the carrier was demonstrated in November 1940, when HMS Illustrious launched a long-range strike on the Italian fleet at their base in Taranto, signalling the beginning of the effective and highly mobile aircraft strikes.
 This operation in the shallow water harbor incapacitated three of the six anchored battleships at a cost of two torpedo bombers.

 World War II in the Pacific Ocean involved clashes between aircraft carrier fleets.
 The Japanese surprise attack on the American Pacific fleet at Pearl Harbor naval and air bases on Sunday, 7 December 1941, was a clear illustration of the power projection capability afforded by a large force of modern carriers.
 Concentrating six carriers in a single unit turned naval history about, as no other nation had fielded anything comparable.
-Further versatility was demonstrated during the "Doolittle Raid", on 18 April 1942, when US Navy carrier USS Hornet sailed to within 650 nmi of Japan and launched 16 B-25 bombers from her deck in a retaliatory strike on the mainland, including the capital, Tokyo.
-However, the vulnerability of carriers compared to traditional battleships when forced into a gun-range encounter was quickly illustrated by the sinking of HMS Glorious by German battleships during the Norwegian campaign in 1940.
+In the "Doolittle Raid", on 18 April 1942, the US Navy carrier USS Hornet sailed to within 650 nmi of Japan and launched 16 B-25 Mitchell medium bombers from her deck in a demonstrative retaliatory strike on the mainland, including the capital, Tokyo.
+However, the vulnerability of carriers compared to traditional capital ships was illustrated by the sinking of HMS Glorious by German battleships during the Norwegian campaign in 1940.